microsoft/pxt-adafruit/docs/projects/dandelion/code.md

 ### @description @boardname@ dandelion: coding challenge

 ### ~avatar avatar
-Use the sound sensor to change the brightness of the pixels when you blow at it
+Use the sound sensor to change the brightness of the pixels when you blow on it
 * **Concepts:**
      * Sensors (Sound)
      * Pixels